retainful/site/content/docs/woocommerce/getting-started-woocommerce.md

 ---
 title: "Getting Started with Retainful"
-description: "Learn how to get started with Retainful and start recovering abandoned carts"
+description: "Learn how to get started with Retainful and start recovering abandoned carts in your WooCommerce store"
 date: "2019-10-15"
 author: "Ramesh"
 tags: ["installation", "woocommerce"]